 This paper has examined the influence of communities' perception on tourism acceptability in Osun Oshogbo Scared Grove.
-Both natural and cultural resources were identified as major attractions in the grove capable of attracting a large number of tourists and as such creating impacts on the host communities.
+Both natural and cultural identified as resources were maior attractions in the grove capable of attracting a large number of tourists and as such creating impacts on the host communities.
 Tourism at the grove has been perceived to have both positive and negative impacts on the host communities in terms of economic and social changes.
-Moreover, the respondents viewed the rewards higher than the cost which was responsible for the positive impact and support towards tourism development in the grove.
-The negative influence on cultural activities and increase in prostitution were the two negative perceptions that had significant effects on tourism acceptability in the grove.
-These negative perceptions are capable of threatening the survival of tourism destinations if measures and policies are not developed to address the negative issues.
+Moreover, the respondents viewed the